Did Jesus Laugh?

 However, Jesus had a very serious mission to accomplish in this world, therefore, He was a man of sorrows (Isaiah 53:3).
 The Bible says that “Jesus wept” (John 11:35) with those who mourned.
 He experienced all that mortal men have experienced whether joy or sadness.

-And at the end of the sin problem, the Bible assures us that “He (Jesus) shall see the labor of His soul, and be satisfied” (Isaiah 53:11).
-Because of His death many would live; because of His sufferings many would find peace and eternal joy (Heb.
-12:2).
-Christ will be the “heir of all things,” and will gladly share His inheritance with those He has rescued from the hand of the enemy (Heb.
-1:2; Rom.
-8:17).
+And at the end of the sin problem, the Bible assures us that “He shall see the labor of His soul, and be satisfied” (Isaiah 53:11).
+Because of His death many would live; because of His sufferings many would find peace and eternal joy (Hebrews 12:2).
+The Savior will be the “heir of all things,” and will gladly share His inheritance with those He has rescued from the hand of the enemy (Hebrews 1:2; Romans 8:17).
 This will bring the ultimate joy to His heart.

 In His service,